 For children with moderate curves, the research shows that wearing a brace generally works to keep curves from getting worse as the child grows.
 The more the child wears the brace, the better it works.

 But wearing a brace can be emotionally hard on preteens and teens, who don't like to feel different.
 So family support is important.
-A common reason for bracing not working well is that the child doesn't wear it as prescribed because he or she is embarrassed or uncomfortable.
+A common reason for bracing not working well is that the child doesn't wear it as prescribed, usually because he or she is embarrassed.
+A brace can also be uncomfortable.

 Here's how family members and your child's friends can help: